-One component of the Comprehensive Needs Assessment included surveys which were completed by parents, teachers, and students.
+One component of the Comprehensive Needs Assessment included surveys which were completed by parents and community members.

-A significant strength from the surveys is that 84% of parents feel welcome at our school and that faculty and staff are friendly and approachable.
-Another significant strength is that 93% of faculty and staff are proud and supportive of our school.
-Additionally, 83% of students feel safe at school.
-According to survey results, a weakness is that 38.5% of parents were neutral when asked if they believed our educational programs are of high quality.
-A second weakness is that 47.4% of teachers were neutral and 26% did not feel that discipline policies were consistent and effective.
+A significant strength from the surveys is that 96% of parents feel welcome at our school and that faculty and staff are friendly and approachable.
+Another significant strength is that 92% of parents indicated that teachers hold high expectations for student learning and success.
+Additionally, 92% of those surveyed felt that our school is a safe and orderly place for learning.
+According to survey results, an area of improvement is that 12% of participants were neutral and 4% disagreed when asked if they believed our educational programs are of high quality.